fenago/machine-learning-with-scikit-learn/Chapter04/Lab_4.md

     by using the `GridSearchCV` algorithm
 -   How to scale your data for a potential improvement in performance

-In the next chapter, you will learn about the other type of supervised machine learning algorithm, which is used to predict numeric values, rather than classes and categories: linear regression!
+In the next lab, you will learn about the other type of supervised machine learning algorithm, which is used to predict numeric values, rather than classes and categories: linear regression!